mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 cluster.
 One of these agents is the _replication-manager_ which automatically configures the failed servers as new slaves of the current master.

+### `journal_max_age`

+The maximum journal file age in seconds.
+The default value is 28800 seconds.

+When the MySQL monitor starts, it reads any stored journal files.
+If the journal file is older than the value of _journal_max_age_, it will be removed and the monitor starts with no prior knowledge of the servers.

 ## MySQL Monitor Crash Safety

 Starting with MaxScale 2.2.0, the mysqlmon module keeps an on-disk journal of